Moving content from shared folders

 Here's what happens when users move items from a shared folder, and actions your organization might want to take.

 A file or folder in Google Drive can be moved by dragging it to a new location or by selecting the item and clicking the Move to folder icon.
-See Add or remove something from a folder for details.
+See Organize your files in Google Drive for details.

 Moving a file or folder from a shared folder into My Drive (or any other folder) is a move and not a copy, so the moved content is removed from the shared folder.
 As a result:

 - Users will no longer see the moved files or folders in the shared folder.